Iron palm

-Iron Palm or Iron Hand (Chinese: 鐵掌功) is a body of training techniques in various Chinese martial arts.
-It is originally one of the 72 arts of the Shaolin temple.
+Iron palm or iron hand (鐵沙掌, 鐵砂掌 or 鐵絲掌 (tiě shā zhǎng or tiě sī zhǎng, hands hard as iron yet soft as silk)) is a body of training techniques in various Chinese martial arts.
+It is one of the original 72 arts of the Shaolin temple.
 These conditioning techniques are typically meant to condition the hands to allow a practitioner to deliver very powerful blows without injury to their hands.

 Overview

 Iron Palm is the vernacular for the results of serious training centered mainly on the palm of the hand, although other parts of the hand may also be targeted, and covers many different conditioning methods.
 Most Iron Palm systems are considered internal, utilizing qigong exercises to train other aspects of development in addition to the external conditioning which ultimately alters the internal structures of the hand, such as the bones and sinews.
-However, martial artists who practice Iron Palm are not unified in their training and techniques.
-Some teachers treat their Iron Palm methodology as a valuable secret, and only share their specific techniques, training methods, and herbal remedies with a select few.

 Not all Iron Palm methods are a martial arts style unto itself, but rather form a special feature of specialized conditioning that appears in many schools of Chinese martial arts.
 Some non-Chinese martial arts styles, such as Muay Thai and many schools of Karate, also feature hand conditioning, but the term Iron Palm is not typically used to describe these types of training, as they tend not to focus on developing internal power when conditioning the hands for the bone-crushing forces encountered with the striking maneuvers evident in breaking normally "unbreakable" objects.